StunlockStudios/battlerite-docs/source/makingrequests/makingrequests.rst

 Pagination
 ---------------------------

 Where applicable, the server allows requests to limit the number of results returned via pagination.
-To paginate the primary data, supply pagination information to the query portion of the request using the limit and offset parameters.
-To fetch items 3 through 5 you would specify a limit of 5 and an offset of 3:
+To paginate the primary data, supply pagination information to the query portion of the request using the ``limit`` and ``offset`` parameters.
+To fetch items 3 through 5 you would specify a ``limit`` of 5 and an ``offset`` of 3:

-If not specified, the server will default to ``offset=0``, and the following values for ``limit``:
+If not specified, the server will default to an ``offset`` of 0, and the following values for ``limit`` depending on the endpoint:

 | Matches: 5
 | players/samples: 6